ashlynn4567/Team-Profile-Generator/README.md

 ## Description

-This is my tenth challenge assignment for the University of Oregon Coding Bootcamp 2022.
-The challenge is to create an application using Node.js that gathers information about employees to generate an HTML webpage displaying summaries for each person.
-There will also be basic code tests using the Jest framework.
+Team Profile Generator is an application that uses Node.js to gather information about employees so that users can generate an HTML webpage displaying summaries for each person.
+There are also basic code tests using the Jest framework to implement TDD methodologies.

 ## Features